This post may contain affiliate links. Read my disclosure policy.

 - 3 Tablespoons plain Greek yogurt

 - 2 Tablespoons hot sauce (I use Frank’s Red Hot) or less if you prefer, but add apple cider vinegar for a total of 2 Tablespoons of liquid, plus additional for garnish, if desired

-- ¼ cup blue cheese, plus additional for garnish, if desired
+- 1/4 cup crumbled blue cheese plus additional for garnish, if desired

-- parsley or dill or garnish, if desired
+- fresh parsley or dill for garnish, if desired

 - Cut each hard boiled egg in half and place the yolks in a small bowl, and the whites on a serving plate.